lalitsanagavarapu/Domain-Credibility/README.md

 2/12/19
 --
-1.Current credibility is based on URL.
+1.Current credibility is based on URL. <br>
 Issues:
 -
-1.Fixing WebCred repository,updating doc.
+1.Fixing WebCred repository,updating doc.<br>
-2.Peer connection closing for some websites (timeout) 3.Database on remote machine, to be made usable on local machine.
+2.Peer connection closing for some websites (timeout)<br> 3.Database on remote machine, to be made usable on local machine.<br>

 3/12/19
 -
 Task:
 -
-1.Generate word similarity scores, search for query word in knowledge graph and return pages ranked in order of this score( another aspect of credibility for query words/sentences).
+1.Generate word similarity scores, search for query word in knowledge graph and return pages ranked in order of this score( another aspect of credibility for query words/sentences).<br>
-2.Gensim Word2Vec/Doc2Vec
+2.Gensim Word2Vec/Doc2Vec<br>
-3.Which searching algorithm to use? (or can we just brute force?)
-4.TF-IDF used by SOLR
+3.Which searching algorithm to use? (or can we just brute force?)<br> 4.TF-IDF used by SOLR <br>
-5.Can the knowledge graph be a KDTree(get nearest neighbour words of a new vector) 6.Reference ontology on security.
+5.Can the knowledge graph be a KDTree(get nearest neighbour words of a new vector)<br> 6.Reference ontology on security. <br>
-7.Api for the above , plugin development .
+7.Api for the above , plugin development .<br>